12 Eggs, 8 Meals and 7,000 Calories: Here's Exactly How Mark Wahlberg Gained 20 Pounds in 3 Weeks - E! Online

 According to Lawrence, who has partnered with Spiceology, Mark's mission to gain around 30 pounds started three weeks ago, and since then he's consumed about 7,000 calories a day—that's three times more than what the average American eats, if you were wondering.

-What's more, those 7,000 calories come from relatively nutritious meals.
+What's more, those 7,000 calories come from relatively nutritious meals, all flavored by Spiceology, which are the "only spices" that he uses.
 As Lawrence explained, he's "definitely not loading him up on junk."

 The chef tells E!
 News that Mark is halfway through the six-week journey, after which Mark will immediately begin to shed the fat.